A compilation of optical starlight polarization catalogs: Archival Data

 \subsection{Homogenization of polarization measurements}

-Our final catalog contains measurements of $p$ and its uncertainty $e_p$ (expressed in fraction, not percentage), EVPA and its uncertainty $e_{\rm EVPA}$.
-It also contains relative linear Stokes parameters $q,u$ (which have been normalized to the total intensity I, as is common convention in stellar polarimetry studies) and their uncertainties $e_q$, $e_u$.
+measurements of {the fractional linear polarization} $p$ and its uncertainty $e_p$ (expressed in fraction, not percentage), {the polarization angle PA and its uncertainty $e_{\rm PA}$.} {We also obtain} relative linear Stokes parameters $q,u$ and their uncertainties $e_q$, $e_u$ {(in fraction, not percentage)}. {The Stokes parameters $q = Q/I$ and $u = U/I$ have been normalized to the total intensity I, as is common convention in stellar polarimetry studies}.
 All uncertainties are $1\sigma$.

 In our final polarization catalog, each line corresponds to a single measurement.
 Therefore, measurements of the same star made using e.g. different filters or observed at different times are presented in multiple lines.